EtchedPixels/pcc-tms9995/doc/NOTES.md

 constant and pointer calls (indirect function calls), and one on the right for the type of the return.

-TODO explain UCALL v CALL v STCALL v USTCALL
+UCALL matches functions that take no arguments.
+CALL functions that do take arguments.
+USTCALL is used for functions that return large objects (structures or unions).

 ### PLUS